Meterpao/nba-drafting/README.md

 # Todo:
-1. transfer from html -> BS object
-2. compare teams total fantasy points to their roster's fantasy costs 3.
+1. find way to scrape each player's salary, in order to calcualte each team's cumulative salary...

 # Done:
 1. write code for getting html from url
+2. get each teams FPS

 ## Notes ~~~~
 ## Plan of Action: